I checked the list of add-ins that I have installed for Outlook and I’m a bit surprised how many I have installed.

 This add-in is not needed when you use the OneNote for Windows 10 app instead of OneNote as part of Microsoft 365 Apps or Office.

 - Microsoft Access Outlook Add-In for Data Collection and Publishing

 This add-in allows you to sync data with Access.
-Not needed if you do not use it.
+Not needed if you do not use it and inactive by default.

 - Microsoft VBA for Outlook Add-in

 In case you want to use macros in Outlook, keep it enabled.
 It will only load when it is needed (which is why it is inactive by default).

 - Windows Search Email Indexer

 Leave this add-in disabled in Outlook 2010, Outlook 2013 and Outlook 2016 (MSI) as Outlook offers native indexing support.
 It has also been removed in later version of Office and Microsoft 365 Apps.